Updated – 10/15/21 – with Video:

 To move the image inside the “Crop Box”:

-• Click in the “Crop Box”, then quickly release the mouse button – a “grid” will appear – see diagram.
+• If there is no “grid” showing: click anywhere inside the “Crop Box”, then release the mouse button – the “grid” will appear – see diagram.

-• Click again & hold this time.
+• With the “grid” active: click, hold & drag.
 Move to the desired location.
 Notice that the image moves, not the “Crop Box”.

-• For “fine-tuning” (with the “grid” still showing), hold down the “Option” key (“Alt” on a PC), then use the “Arrow” Keys on the keyboard for minute movements.
+• For “fine-tuning” (with the “grid” still showing), hold down the “Option” key (“Alt” on a PC), then use the “Arrow” Keys on the keyboard for small but precise adjustments.

 What’s in the Options Bar?

 • “Presets” Drop-down Menu: this gives you a series of preset crop sizes.
-In the spirit of K.IS.S., I rarely use this menu – but it would be handy if you need to create your own custom crop presets.
+In the spirit of K.IS.S.
+(Keep It Super Simple), I rarely use this menu – but it would be handy if you need to create your own custom crop presets.

 • “Aspect Ratio” Drop-down Menu: These are presets for some popular aspect ratios in photography.
 The aspect ratio of an image is the ratio of its width to its height – for instance, a typical DSLR camera has an aspect ratio of 3:2, an 8×10 print is 4:5, and so on.

-Again, in the spirit of K.IS.S., I rarely use these presets – preferring to manually enter the values for “Width”, “Height”, & “Resolution”.
-For ultimate creativity in cropping, I prefer not to be limited by a fixed aspect ratio – unless a particular final print size calls for it.
+Again, in the spirit of K.IS.S.
+(Keep It Super Simple), I rarely use these presets – preferring to manually enter the values for “Width”, “Height”, & “Resolution” – or, for ultimate creativity in cropping, I may not want to be limited by a fixed aspect ratio – unless a particular final print size calls for it.

-• Swap Height & Width: switch the width and height values by clicking here – this is handy if you’re deciding between a horizontal and a vertical crop, or you entered the values in the incorrect order (guilty!).
+• Swap Width & Height: switch the width and height values by clicking here – this is handy if you’re deciding between a horizontal and a vertical crop, or you entered the values in the incorrect order (guilty!).

-• “View / Overlay” Drop-down Menu: Here’s an easy way to judge the crop properly with an overlay.
-By default, the overlay is the “Rule of Thirds” (see sample image below) – check out the other views.
+• “View / Overlay” Drop-down Menu: Here’s an easy way to judge the crop properly with a “grid” overlay.
+By default, the “grid” overlay is the “Rule of Thirds” (see sample image below) – check out the other views.
 If you need to remove the overlay, just click on “Never Show Overlay”.

 • Pixel Data: This determines if pixel data outside of the “Crop Box” is retained or deleted.
 I’d leave this button “on”, as shown, which deletes the pixel data (it’s still in the Master File, if needed).